 Hi!

-I am a political scientist, Postdoctoral Researcher at the University of Frankfurt, and an Associate Fellow at Peace Research Institute Frankfurt (PRIF).
+I am a political scientist, Postdoctoral Researcher at the University of Frankfurt, and Associate Fellow at Peace Research Institute Frankfurt (PRIF).
 I live in Berlin, Germany.

 I was a Visiting Student Researcher at UC Berkeley’s Political Science Department from 01–08/2023, a Junior Visiting Scholar at Nuffield College, University of Oxford from 10–12/2022, and a Visiting Researcher at the Global Governance Research Unit at WZB Berlin Social Science Center from 12/2021–03/2022.